karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 The nameserver parameters are supplied as key=value pairs in the RDATA of a TXT resource record, with the pairs separated by whitespace.

-If the nameservers are in-bailiwick and address records are therefore required, suitable address records MUST be created in the member zone file from the parameters specified.
+If the nameservers are in-bailiwick and address records are therefore required, suitable address records MUST be created in the member zone's master file from the parameters specified.

 If the nameservers are in-bailiwick of a zone in the catalog, and an address is not specified, this would result in a zone that won't load; This denotes a broken catalog zone.